-3. Going for Money instead of Growth
+3. Opting for Money Instead of Career Growth

 Yes, you need to pay your student loans and keep up with your bills.
 Most of us understand this struggle.
 However, a lot of adults, especially when they are starting out in their career, take positions or job offers with better salaries versus jobs that provide growth.
 Jobs that offer growth are remarkable learning opportunities that open the doors for you to build your work experience and ultimately end up with a larger salary than you initially set out to make.
 Consider the big picture when weighing career options.